 Field-dressing deer is prohibited.
 Individuals who wish to dress their deer on Parris Island are provided a lighted processing-rack area at Building 956.
-All deer require a permit tag attached to the rear leg before transport from the Depot.
+All deer require a permit tag attached to the rear leg before transport from the Depot and a phone notification to SCDNR.
 Deer will be weighed, the gender recorded, and one half of the lower jawbone removed at the designated deer processing center.
 Jawbones are tagged and sent to the SCDNR Deer Biologist.
 At times, deer-parts such as the heart and liver must be surrendered from harvested deer for scientific study by SCDNR biologists.

 This SOP only applies to the deer reduction hunt; no other animals will be harmed, harassed or killed.
-Exceptions will be addressed by the hunt master on the day of the hunt.
+All other recreational hunting or trapping is prohibited.
 Violation of hunt rules will result in suspension and confiscation of any illegal game.
 Review of violations may result in recommendations to G-4 for action.
 If eastern diamondback rattlesnakes are observed, leave them alone unless they are too close to the stand area, then call the Natural Resources personnel and we will respond to remove.
 Do not attempt to capture, harm or kill the snakes.

 Per DepO 5500.10D SECURITY AND CONTROL OF PERSONAL WEAPONS, AMMUNITION, AND PYROTECHNICS, all privately owned weapons brought aboard MCRDPI must be unloaded and locked in the glovebox, console, or trunk of the transport vehicle.
 If the weapon cannot be locked in the previously stated manner, it must be locked in a portable weapons case or locked with a trigger-guard or similar device in such a way that the weapon is inoperable until unlocked.
 Ammunition must be located in a separate and distinct location away from the weapon.
-This includes archery equipment.